tseopro/tseoindexing/README.md

 - **WooCommerce Integration**: If you use WooCommerce, it lists all products to configure which ones to send to Google Merchant Center.
 - **Merchant Center Configuration**: Adds a new tab in the product edit screen to configure the essential attributes required by Merchant Center.

 **TSEO Indexing** simplifies the process of URL indexing in Google Search Console and product management in Google Merchant Center.
-Effectively position your website and, if you have a WooCommerce store, publish your products for free!
+Effectively index your website and, if you have a WooCommerce store, publish your products for free!

 ## Installation